 The I-20 indicates the length of time you can stay to finish your course of studies.
 The U.S. Government takes a generous position toward students who are enrolled full time in a U.S. university.
 You are permitted to stay until your studies are finished.
 10. If I cannot complete my studies in the required time, may I stay longer?

 If you need a longer time to complete your studies, a foreign student advisor at your university will help you apply for an extension.

 Q: Can I work at the university while I am a student?

 Yes.
 Some universities offer student employment.
-No special permission from the INS is necessary to apply for an on-campus job.
+No special permission from the DHS is necessary to apply for an on-campus job.
 However, jobs may be limited.
-Also, money earned from either an on-campus or off-campus job will not be enough to cover your tu ition and living expenses.
+Also, money earned from either an on-campus or off-campus job will not be enough to cover your tuition and living expenses.
 This money should be considered to be only a small supplement to your other financial resources.
-The INS expects all students admitted to U.S. universities to have sufficient funds for their educational expenses.
+The DHS expects all students admitted to U.S. universities to have sufficient funds for their educational expenses.

 Yes, but there are some additional requirements that you must fulfill:

 - You must be a full-time student in the U.S.A. for at least one academic year (9 months) before requesting permission to work off campus.